jiantaoyuNWAFU/MultiDMPcaller/README.md

    Chromosome   Position   Methylated_reads   Unmethylated_reads   Context
    ```
    > **Note:** The program is highly robust with chromosome naming.
 Both numeric formats (e.g., `1`, `2`) and prefix formats (e.g., `chr1`, `Chr2`) are fully supported and will be automatically normalized.
+   > **Context Automation:** You do **NOT** need to manually separate the data by methylation context.
+Simply provide all data in a single file per sample, and MultiDMPcaller will automatically extract, group, and sequentially process the CpG, CHG, and CHH contexts.
    **Example Content:**
    ```text
    chr1  1005  23  5   CpG